 Managing risk is a key part of the project manager’s role.
 Using an SOW is a great way to identify and manage risks on projects and offer transparency to clients on their projects.

-If you would like to learn more about the power of The Statement of Work or other project management tools, join one of THE INDUSTRY SCHOOL’S Project Management Workshops run by industry expert Melissa Smith.
-Our next workshop is on January 15th 2018.
+If you would like to learn more about the power of The Statement of Work or other project management tools, join our next Project Management Workshop run by industry expert Melissa Smith.
+Get in touch to find out more and to book.